How To Safely and Successfully Wild Camp

 1. Security would have to be the number one issue on people’s mind when wild camping, especially when you are parked alone at night in an unknown area in a foreign country.
 To date we have not experienced any frightening situations that would have us reconsider our choice of having so many wild nights.

-Safety for us is a top priority and over the last year, we have developed principles and procedures which have given us the confidence to wild camp in most of the countries we have visited.
+Safety for us is a top priority and over the last two years, we have developed principles and procedures which have given us the confidence to wild camp in most of the countries we have visited.
 I share these with you later in this article however, nothing is foolproof and everyone needs to make their own choices about where to stay and what feels ‘safe’ for them.

 2. There is no guarantee of finding a suitable location to park for the night.
 At least with a campground, you can book ahead of time to be sure of and secure your spot.